Java MVC Add,Edit,Delete Using JSP And Servlet With MySQL - onlyxcodes

 index.jsp

-Within this page, we have extracted all records that are stored by users from the person table.
-See records that are arranged in table format.
+Within this page, I have extracted all records from the person table and arranged them in table format.

 <table>